How to Live Stream Outside Successfully: A Step-by-Step Guide [2024 Update]

 Accessing a Fast, Reliable Internet Connection

 To broadcast live events of any sort, you need a fast and reliable internet connection or a wifi hotspot for live streaming.
-There’s really no workaround for this key component of live streaming.
-I generally recommend an upload speed of no less than 2-5 Mbps (Megabits per second) for live streaming video.
-You can measure the speed of your current connection at TestMy Internet Speed Test.
+There’s no workaround for this key component of live streaming.
+We generally recommend an internet speed of 25 Mbps (Megabits per second) for live-streaming high-definition video.
+You can measure the speed of your current connection at TestMy Internet Speed Test

 hotspot for live streaming